open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

 1. Go to your OLE project folder

-1. Clone the `planet` repository: `git clone https://github.com/open-learning-exchange/planet.git`
+1. Use `cd planet` to enter into the `planet` directory.
+This is the repository you cloned in the [previous step]( http://open-learning-exchange.github.io/#!./pages/vi/vi-planet-installation-vagrant.md)

-1. Go to 'planet/docker' folder: `cd planet/docker`
+1. Then enter into the docker folder with `cd docker`.
+To do steps 3 and 4 together, use `cd planet/docker`.

 1. Pull the latest `planet` and its db-init Docker image